rpriam/narremgen-code/README.md

       The code was writen/debogged in iterative way with help of gpt5 openai + vs code. <br>
       All texts generated are synthetic and intended for future experimentations only.

-Warning: Only informed users or trainers should apply this system in practice and must review all generated outputs.
-These stories illustrate everyday behavioral situations such as including health-related contexts, and are intended primarily for conceptual and linguistic modeling within the SN/DE framework.
-Any practical use in medical, practical, psychological, or advisory contexts requires independent validation by qualified experts.
-Users should verify any factual information through official or peer-reviewed sources, preferably recent publications in relevant scientific fields.
-Large language models remain prone to hallucinations, and this version of the package does not include automatic guideline or source-credibility verification.

 ## Usage

 ```